 I was just as nervous as she was.

-M had a pretty outgoing personality.
+Margaret had a pretty outgoing personality.
 She would make goofy faces for the camera and laugh and kind of play “hard to get.”
 Which was again confirmed by the orphanage workers was her normal self.

 When we hugged the girls, they would stiffen.
 Not sure if this is personal or cultural or simply a lack of attachment issue.
-Some days I left very encouraged by some of the progress we made, especially with C. But a day or two I left very discouraged and worried about bringing the girls to a new country.
+Some days I left very encouraged by some of the progress we made, especially with Christina.
+But a day or two I left very discouraged and worried about bringing the girls to a new country.

-I don’t expect the transition from an orphanage to a family–from a third world country to the U.S.–to be an easy transition.
+I don’t expect the transition from an orphanage to a family–from a third-world country to the U.S.–to be an easy transition.
 Not at all.

 And what I’m remembering about love, is that it is not an emotion.
 So just because I don’t feel all warm and fuzzy inside about how things are progressing does not mean I don’t love these girls.
 Oh how I love them.
 It’s the action of love that is love itself.
 It’s in the sacrifice that love shines through.